header 1

 2. Such member must be given fair hearing by the Disciplinary Committee or any committee set up to investigate the allegation.

-2. An Officer shall be impeached if;
+2. An Officer shall be removed from office if;

-2. Notice of such removal forms part of the item on the agenda of the meeting at which the vote is taken
+2. Notice of such removal forms part of the item on the agenda of the meeting at which the vote is taken.

-4. Such an Officer is given fair hearing.
+4. Such an officer is given fair hearing.

-ARTICLE 12 - FUNDS OF THE ASSOCIATION
+ARTICLE 17 - FUNDS OF THE ASSOCIATION

 1. Derivation: